 The available diesel engine is a frugal 1.6-liter engine.
 Its performance is lower when compared to petrol engines, but it is a great engine when maintained to the manufacturer’s standards.

 The fuel economy claimed by Mazda for this vehicle is around 54 MPG, however, actual road reports have noted a fuel efficiency more akin to the 38-42 mark, which is still reasonable for a seven-seat car, but doesn’t really put it in the ‘excellent’ class of fuel economy, especially when compared to other similarly sized vehicles such as the Toyota Prius+.

 You shouldn’t worry about how safe this car is because it has everything you’d want in a family car.
 For example, the most recent Mazda 5 models have airbags in all seats and seatbelts for everyone.

 In terms of people carriers, the Mazda 5 is a fairly narrow car.
 This means that the three seats in the middle row are considerably compact due to limited space.
 The car has therefore been designed such that the seat in the center of the middle row is greatly reduced in space.
 Because of this, the middle seat is best for kids or smaller adults on shorter trips.

 The car is perfect for six passengers when the middle seat of the middle row will not be occupied in order to allow room for maximum comfort.
 Should all 7 seats be occupied, however, then there will be no space for storage in the boot.

-The horizontally sliding doors have greatly enhanced the accessibility to the inside of the car easily and effortlessly.
-Apart from accessibility, the sliding doors also allow all passengers to get in and out of the car easily even when in a tight car park space.
+The horizontally sliding doors have made it much easier to get into the car.
+Apart from accessibility, the sliding doors also allow all passengers to get in and out of the car easily, even in a tight parking space.